na-na-hi/renget/archive/aicg_extra_information.md

 https://rentry.org/hostfreellamas
 https://rentry.org/colabfreellamas
 - how to host a llama proxy for yourself or for others
+- also check out the link at the bottom of this rentry, containing the same links and more

 ##### Some stuff that is still unsorted